Swedish overseas colonies: Saint Barthélemy

+Sweden ruled Saint Barthélemy until 1878, when the colony was sold back to France.
+The 94-year duration of the colony far outstripped that of any other Swedish overseas colony.

 Africa

 The Swedish are invited by the Akan King of Futu to erect a "stony house" for the purpose of trade.

 Sweden temporarily controlled several settlements on the Gold Coast (present-day Ghana) beginning on 22 April 1650.
 The last of these settlements were lost on 20 April 1663 when Fort Carlsborg and the capital Fort Christiansborg were seized by Denmark.

+These possessions consisted of the following settlements: